Taking Lives (film): Production

-On April 3, 2001, it was announced that Jennifer Lopez is in negotiations to star in the film, with Tony Scott attached to direct.
-On September 19, 2002, it was reported that Angelina Jolie and Ethan Hawke are in talks to topline the thriller.
+On April 3, 2001, it was announced that Jennifer Lopez was in negotiations to star in the film, with Tony Scott attached to direct.
+On September 19, 2002, it was reported that Angelina Jolie and Ethan Hawke were in talks to topline the thriller.
 Before Jolie was circling the project, Cate Blanchett and Gwyneth Paltrow were approached to play the part.
 On May 9, 2003, Kiefer Sutherland joined the cast, with D. J. Caruso confirmed to helm the film.
 On May 21, 2003, Olivier Martinez joined the film, Gena Rowlands being also cast in an unspecified role.
 Principal photography began later that month in Montreal.

 Reception

 Critical response

 The film has received mostly poor reviews; Rotten Tomatoes gives the film a score of 22% based on reviews from 157 critics.
 The site's consensus states: "A stylish, but predictable thriller where the only thrills are offered by the sensuous Angelina Jolie."

 Film critic Roger Ebert gave it three out of four stars, describing it as "an effective thriller, on its modest but stylish level".
 Total Film, a UK film magazine, gave it two stars out of five with the verdict: "Starting off well but rapidly losing its way, Taking Lives is more serial-killer flick than serial killer -- we've been fed this mush a thousand times."

 Angelina Jolie earned a Razzie Award nomination for Worst Actress for her performance in the movie (also for Alexander), but lost the trophy to Halle Berry for Catwoman.

-Ethan Hawke called the film "terrible".
+In a 2012 interview with The Guardian, Ethan Hawke called the film "terrible".